dail8859/TurtleHub/README.md

 Obviously, [TortoiseGit](https://tortoisegit.org/) must be installed.
 Once TurtleHub is installed, right-click and go to `TortoiseGit > Settings > Issue Tracker Integration` and click `Add...`.
 TurtleHub should show up under the `Providers` dropdown menu.
 The `Working Tree Path` should be set to the directory of a local git repository.
 Click `Options` and add the owner and repository name located on GitHub.

 ## Development
 The code is developed using Visual Studio 2013.
 In order to develop TurtleHub, first use one of the installers and keep the default installation directory.
-When Visual Studio builds the new it will copy over the installed files.
+When Visual Studio builds the new DLL it will copy over the installed files.

 Running the `build.cmd` batch file will build the installers and place them in the `bin` directory.